BACK TO HOME PAGE BACK TO SITE MAP CONTACT DAVID

 FOOTPRINTS 63/64?

 This picture was taken at the Carousel Club, a well known venue near Bevois Valley Southampton and Bob gives this lineup as indicated on the photo.
-Prior to Terry Gilmore, the drumstool was vacated by Colin Herriot and Mick Pink according to Bob and the SR notes.
+Prior to Terry Gilmore, the drumstool was filled by Colin Herriot and Mick Pink according to Bob and the SR notes.

 Aldermoor School- old Nissen Huts still used as temporary classrooms and Youth Clubs!